Colorado READ Act Assessment Regulations and Requirement for

 Englewood Schools has identified the Acadience reading assessment as both the interim and diagnostic assessments to satisfy CDE and the requirements of the READ Act.

-Acadience benchmark assessments will be given to all K-6 students within the following windows:
+Acadience benchmark assessments will be given to all K-6 students three times a year.

 |K-6th||These benchmark assessments, along with Acadience progress monitoring, will be used to help diagnose students' reading challenges and to monitor the effectiveness of identified intervention(s) documented on the READ Plan.|